 Engineers and designers looking for a way to move a heavy sit-on-top kayak with the least effort and the most comfort developed light, compact and powerful pedal drives to get more people on the water.
 Once anglers discovered these efficient, hands-free fishing boats, the rest was history.

-Our picks: Best pedal drive fishing kayaks for 2022
+Top picks: Best pedal drive fishing kayaks for 2023

 Best Fishing Kayaks With Pedals